 Meeting Your Social Media Mark

 Not every online conversation will be on a heavy topic, but having a strategic online presence is now an essential medium of messaging in today’s “always-on” environment.
 People want authentic brands.
-If there’s a relevant, passionate social event or movement and brands do not get involved, that can lead to major social media backlash.
+If there’s a relevant, passionate social event or movement and brands do not get involved, it can lead to major social media backlash.
 Likewise, getting involved on issues where you have previously been silent can equally backfire.
 It’s a delicate dance.

 If a brand spends quality time on its social media accounts with a clear, asserted identity and regularly updated and engaging posts that do more than sell, those brands will reach more people and become go-to sources of information.
 And, be better prepared to jump in and out of broader conversations as appropriate.